Relieving Neck and Nerve Pain with ACDF

 • A post-operative cervical brace may be prescribed to wear for a period of time after surgery to help immobilize and support the neck while healing.

-• Many patients may go home on the same day as surgery.
+• Most patients have this performed as an outpatient procedure and go home on the same day as surgery.
 Dr. Stieber will go over the likelihood of hospitalization with patients before their surgery date.